microsoft/atlas-design/site/src/components/layout.md

 Required elements: all except `layout-body-hero`.

 Allowed elements: all.

+Can have its height constrained?
+Yes, on desktop screens and wider.
+This differs from other constrainable layouts, because on tablet aside wraps under main, preventing us from constraining main's height effectively.

 The following block is arranged from narrow widths on the left to wider widths on the right.